-Your longevity guide to Gamma-glutamyl Transferase.
-Gain deeper insights into your health.
+Your guide to Gamma-glutamyl Transferase.

-What is Gamma-glutamyl Transferase?
+What is Gamma-glutamyl Transferase (GGT)?

-Gamma-glutamyl Transferase (GGT) is an enzyme found in various tissues throughout the body, with particularly high levels in the liver.
 GGT plays a role in the metabolism of glutathione, an antioxidant that helps protect cells from damage caused by oxidative stress.

 When liver cells are damaged or inflamed, GGT is released into the bloodstream, where it can be detected through blood tests.
-Elevated levels of GGT in the blood are often indicative of liver dysfunction or damage, although high levels can also be associated with other health conditions.

 GGT levels are closely related to your healthspan, because they serve as a marker of liver health and overall oxidative stress in the body.